ADE 651: Development and manufacture

-The ADE 651's inventor Jim McCormick, a former Merseyside Police officer, was previously a salesman specialising in communications equipment but had no scientific or technical background.
+The ADE 651's inventor was Jim McCormick, a former Merseyside Police officer and managing director of ATSC, was previously a salesman specialising in communications equipment but had no scientific or technical background.
 He established a private limited company (registered company 03407495) on 23 July 1997 under the name "Broadcasting and Telecommunications Ltd" which he subsequently renamed "Advanced Tactical Security & Communications Ltd" (ATSC).
 The company was based in a former dairy in Sparkford, Somerset.
 After he came across the Mole Programmable Substance Detector in 2000, McCormick signed up as a distribution agent, paying the UK-based manufacturer £10,000 for a single unit.
 The device was withdrawn from sale only a year later after it was investigated by Sandia National Laboratories on behalf of the US National Law Enforcement and Corrections Technology Center, and was found to be useless.

 McCormick responded to this setback by copying Quadro's Golfinder, sticking an ATSC label onto it, renaming it the ADE (Advanced Detection Equipment) 100, and marketing it as a bomb detector.
 Between 2005 and 2009 he produced and sold several iterations of the design.
 One of these, the ADE 101, was sold for up to $7,000 per unit.
 He also marketed a version called the ADE 650.
 The ADE 651 was a further development of the same design.
 According to an associate of ATSC, the devices were manufactured at a cost of £150 each by suppliers in Great Britain and Romania.
 The associate told The New York Times: "Everyone at ATSC knew there was nothing inside the ADE 651."
 A whistleblower who worked to sell the device around the world with McCormick told the BBC that he once challenged McCormick over the device's effectiveness.
 McCormick was said to have answered that the device did "exactly what it's meant to ... it makes money."